-- Where an apprentice or his/her employer has a grievance that cannot be resolved through the company's disciplinary or grievance procedure, the matter may be referred to the General Manager of the JIB-PMES. - The General Manager of the Board, or a designated member of staff, shall make necessary arrangements for an apprentice panel meeting - The apprentice may be represented only by an official of UNITE the Union.
-The employer may be represented only by an official of the APHC or the National Federation of Builders (NFB). - 4) Witnesses may be called by either side, but they will be present only when giving evidence and shall not otherwise take part in proceedings.
+- Where an apprentice or his/her employer has a grievance that cannot be resolved through the company's disciplinary or grievance procedure, the matter may be referred to the General Manager of the JIB-PMES. - The General Manager of the Board, or a designated member of staff, shall make necessary arrangements for an apprentice panel meeting. - The apprentice may be represented only by an official of Unite the Union.
+The employer may be represented only by an official of the APHC. - 4) Witnesses may be called by either side, but they will be present only when giving evidence and shall not otherwise take part in proceedings.
 Proceedings shall be conducted on an informal basis, with each party having the right to question the other and the witnesses. - 5) If either party fails to attend without acceptable reason, the panel shall proceed with the hearing and reach a decision on the evidence available to them.
-The apprenticeship panel shall consist of one fulltime officer of UNITE the Union and one employer, who shall be a participant of the Board and members of the APHC or the NFB. - 6) If any appeal is subsequently made to the Board's Industrial Relations Committee, this shall be during a normal Industrial Relations Committee meeting, unless one is not scheduled in the four weeks following receipt of the appeal, in which case special arrangements are to be made. - 7) The decision of the Industrial Relations Committee is final; there is no further stage of appeal in this procedure.
+The apprenticeship panel shall consist of one fulltime officer of Unite the Union and one employer, who shall be a participant of the Board and a member of the APHC. - 6) If any appeal is subsequently made to the Board's Industrial Relations Committee, this shall be during a normal Industrial Relations Committee meeting, unless one is not scheduled in the four weeks following receipt of the appeal, in which case special arrangements are to be made. - 7) The decision of the Industrial Relations Committee is final; there is no further stage of appeal in this procedure.